local-first-web/auth/src/chain/README.md

 #### Generated fields

-- `timestamp` contains the Unix timestamp of the creation of the link.
+- `hash` is a hash of the link’s own `body`; it also serves as the ID for referring to the link.
 - `prev` contains the hash of the previous link (or `null` in the case of the root link).

-- `index` contains the zero-based sequential index of the link.
-The root link has index `0`, the next link has index `1`, and so on.
+- `timestamp` contains the Unix timestamp of the creation of the link.

 ### Helper functions